reynard93/test-obsidian/leetcode/Ultimate leetcode tricks.md

 o(n), n^2 if already sorted ^c3384f

 -----
-start with easy problems - spend at msot one hr - look at sln and code it out
+start with easy problems - spend at most one hr - look at sln and code it out